Harry Miree

-Harrison Moore Miree (Born 1988) is an American drummer originally from Birmingham, Alabama, currently residing in Nashville, Tennessee.
-He has been the drummer for LoCash, Nashville's Clare Bowen, Ryan Follese of Hot Chelle Rae, Hardy, Levi Hummon, and others.
-Miree is known for his open-handed playing style, earning popularity in the drumming community through millions of views of his original videos on the streaming platform YouTube.
+Harrison Moore Miree (Born 1988) is an American musician from Birmingham, Alabama.
+He has served as the touring drummer and musical director for HARDY since 2019, and as a session musician has performed with Lindsay Ell, LoCash, Nashville's Clare Bowen, Ryan Follese of Hot Chelle Rae, Troy Cartwright, Levi Hummon, and others.
+Miree is known for his humorous overuse of the word "dude" and open-handed playing style, earning popularity in the drumming community through millions of views of his original videos on the streaming platform YouTube.

 Career

-Miree was a founding member of the rock band Boom City, which used the internet as a platform for music and videos.
-Boom City signed with T.H.E. (an imprint of Atlantic Records Group), toured with pop-punk mentors Panic! at the Disco and Paramore, and eventually disbanded in 2012 over an unresolved dispute which ended in a settlement to redact all previous commercial recordings, resulting in the folding of the T.H.E. imprint.
-Miree graduated Berklee College of Music and moved to Nashville, securing the spot as touring drummer for recording artist Whitney Wolanin.
+Miree was a founding member of Boom City, a rock band signed to T.H.E. (an imprint of Atlantic Records Group) that disbanded in 2012 under a settlement to redact all previous commercial recordings, resulting in the folding of the T.H.E. imprint.
+In 2013 Miree graduated magna cum laude from Berklee College of Music and moved to Nashville to serve as touring drummer and musical director for recording artist Whitney Wolanin.

-In 2014, Miree used his prior experience with internet video as a platform for creativity to begin posting weekly drumming videos to YouTube from his Nashville home.
-In the years that followed, his videos, which chronicled his rise through the ranks of professional drumming, amassed millions of views, earning him YouTube's Silver Creator Award in 2019 for surpassing 100,000 subscribers on the platform.
-His videos also demonstrated his expertise in the history and open-handed drumming techniques of Dave Matthews Band drummer Carter Beauford, popularizing his own remote hi-hat based approach to the style along the way, which eventually led to the two drummers meeting in a 2020 interview.